Manamama/Ubuntu_Scripts_1/module_patches_in_Termux.md

-## Internal tips how to compile Whisperx, Docling and maybe Pytorch from scratch on Termux.
+## Internal tips how to compile Whisperx, Docling and Pytorch from scratch on Termux.
 Version 2.3

 Why the below patches are needed?
 To use `whisperx` for example, which needs recondite library files, ex. distributed PyTorch, so tweaks are needed.
 Also some modules ran twice faster in pure Termux vs. in prooted OSes.